Family Folk Art at The Portico Library

 The activities are primarily aimed at children aged 7 to 11 years old but can be adapted to suit younger or older participants.
 All necessary materials will be provided, and art activities are available on a first-come, first-served basis, so arrive early to ensure your spot!

 Not only will you get to create art, you can also explore the library and the amazing folk-lore exhibition, Weird as Folk.
-Wander through the mysteries of the library’s folklore collection and see fascinating Folk treasures from the North-West, from witch bottles, to centuries-old boots and dastardly boggarts.
+Wander through the mysteries of the library’s folklore collection and see fascinating folk treasures from the North West, from witch bottles, to centuries-old boots and dastardly boggarts.
 Search through hidden histories and meander through the folk-forest of stories, where you can share your own tall-tales on a folk-leaf.
 As well as this, just go and have a look in the library.
-It’s seriously packed with BOOKS.
-It’s truly amazing.
+It’s seriously beautiful space, packed to the rafters with books.

 Hungry?
 Head to the Portico’s gorgeous café which serves homemade refreshments, from contemporary brunch dishes to local classics and changing specials, all from quality ingredients sourced locally.
 Also cake.
 Lots of cake!